 We’ve never seen chicken fingers quite like this before!
 These super crispy bites from Create Eat Happy are called karaage, aka Japanese fried chicken.
 With a bit of strategically placed ketchup, you’ve got a fun twist on (literal) chicken fingers that’ll be gobbled up in no time.
 Click here to get the recipe.

 For a tasty meal that comes together in no time, spice up a frozen pizza with this fun idea from Chewable Structures.
 A few carefully placed veggies become spooky witches’ fingers—easy peasy!
 To get the recipe, click here.

 What’s the best way to get kids to eat their greens?
 Add cheese to it and bake it in puff pastry!
 This spinach-feta pie from Anastasia’s Kitchen is sure to be a hit with your whole crew, and it doesn’t hurt to get some veggies in before everybody pigs out on candy.
 Click here to get the recipe.

 For the easiest Halloween dinner ever, you have to make these cute grilled cheese sandwiches from Rachel Cooks.
-With pretzel legs and dried cranberry eyes, they only take a couple minutes longer to make than a normal grilled cheese, and that’s a win in our book.
+With pretzel legs and dried cranberry eyes, they only take a couple minutes longer to make than normal grilled cheese, and that’s a win in our book.
 To get the recipe, click here.

 Candy Corn Quesadilla

 Boo!
 We’re digging the ghostly genius of this pizza idea from Lauren at Tastes Better From Scratch.
-It’s got gourmet impressiveness, kid-friendly flavors, and can be made with some team effort from the whole family.
+It’s got gourmet impressiveness, kid-friendly flavors and can be made with some team effort from the whole family.
 Plus, Tastes Better From Scratch has three other spooky toppings ideas!
 Learn more here.